Guidelines for Preparing & Serving Home-Prepared Food for Group Gatherings

-- When at all possible prepare and cook the food the day of the event.
+- When possible, prepare and cook the food the day of the event.

-- Cook potentially hazardous foods to a safe internal temperature; use a metal probe thermometer to check the final cooking temperature.
+- Cook foods such as raw meat, eggs, and shellfish to a safe internal temperature; use a metal probe thermometer to check the final cooking temperature.

-- Hot hold potentially hazardous food at or above 135 degrees F.
+- Keep hot cooked food at or above 135 degrees F.

-- Don’t serve any heat-treated or ready-to-eat potentially hazardous food that has been kept in the danger zone (41-135 degrees F) for ≥4 hours.
+- Don’t serve any cooked or cold food that has been kept in the danger zone (41-135 degrees F) for ≥4 hours.

 Keep it Cold

-- Cold hold potentially hazardous food (PHF) at or below 41 degrees F.
+- Keep cold food at or below 41 degrees F.

-- If PHF is to be cooked a day or more in advance of an event, then cool from: 135 to 70 degrees within 2 hours; and from 70 to 41 degrees within 4 hours (use a metal probe thermometer to verify cooling temps).
-Visit https://cchealth.org/eh/food/pdf/2017-food-time-logs.pdf for more information.
+- If food is to be cooked a day or more in advance of an event, then cool from: 135 to 70 degrees within 2 hours; and from 70 to 41 degrees within 4 hours (use a metal probe thermometer to verify cooling temps).

 Keep it Clean